Kwaza-ICT/kwaza-ict.github.io/docs/ai/basics/prompt-engineering.md

  - zero-shot prompt: Task to the model without providing examples
  - Few-shot prompt: Task to the model with a few examples
+ - Chain of thought: Provide a series of prompts to the model to generate a coherent response
+   - Divide the task into a sequence
+   - Helpful when solving a problem that requires multiple steps

+### Example of Chain of thought

+ - Task: Write a story about a detective solving
+   - FIRST
+   - THEN
+   - NEXT
+   - FINALLY

+Think step by step

+## RAG and prompt

+ - Combine the models capability with external data sources to generate more accurate and relevant responses
+ - The initial prompt is then augmented with the external info

+## Prompt templates

+ - Simplify and standardize the prompt creation process
+   - Reusable structure
+   - dynamic inputs
+   - consistency
+   - scalability

+### Where to use Prompt Templates

+ - Customer support chatbots
+ - content generation
+ - data extraction
+ - analysis

+### Prompt templates injection

+ - Ignoring the prompt template attack

+### How to protect

+ - Add explicit instructions instroction to ignore any unrelated malicious content